tokee/juxta/README.md

 There are a lot of secondary options, which are all documented in the `juxta.sh`-script.

+## Keyboard shortcuts

+- Arrow keys pans
+- CTRL+arrows pans a full screen (in a hackish way - this should be improved)
+- Pressing a number key (1-9) ensures that that number of images is visible and optimally zoomed
+- Pressing CTRL+number ensures that 2^number of images (1-512) is visible and optimally zoomed

 ## Demos

 ### Recursive image gallery